dallin-humphrey/ai-front-desk/README.md

   visibly wrong.
 - **Audit log.** Every chat turn writes a `queryLog` row with question, matched section, score, and answered / escalated / sensitive flags.
-  The admin analytics page is the audit trail.
+  The admin Recent Questions tab is the audit trail.
+- **Rate limiting.** Each LLM-burning route (chat, co-pilot draft, keyword analyzer) is wrapped in a per-IP sliding-window limiter (`lib/rate-limit.ts`) so a single client can't burn through the Anthropic spend cap.
+In-memory per Vercel instance; production would move this to Upstash Redis or Vercel KV.

 ## Stack